pbanuru/remind-me/README.md

 In order for this project to work, it required understanding of Python, JavaScript, Twilio API, HTML, and CSS.
 With the use of HTML, CSS, Python, and JavaScript, we were able to provide an appropriate interface a user can interact with.
 With the use of Twilio API, we were able to send text messages with the phone number they provided.

-With the use of internal databases, we were able to store the information and retrieve it when necessary.
+With the use of an internal list, we were able to store the information and retrieve it when necessary.
 With the combination of these, we were able to produce this project.

  <img src="https://github.com/pbanuru/remMII/blob/master/twilio_logo.jpg" alt="TwilioLogo" width=30% height=auto/>